comooney711/DSPS_ACrossman/HW5/README.md

 ## Summary
 1.**What was this homework about?
 Relate it to what we discussed in class.**

 *This homework was about how to apply a linear fit algebraiclly and how it is widely overused in many scientific studies for a variety of reasons.
-We applied the algebraic fit as we were shown in class and added the proper error bars to the fit that were provided by the paper *
+We applied the algebraic fit as we were shown in class and added the proper error bars to the fit that were provided by the paper.*

 2.**What was the hardest part of the homework for you?**